loggysh/loggy/README.md

 android client
 ===============

-client needs to generate a protobuf from `simple/simple.proto`
+client needs to generate a protobuf from `loggy/loggy.proto`

-Create a Client from `SimpleService`, generate a stream from `SimpleRPC`, and send a `SimpleData` on the stream.